mahmudahsan/Licenses/README.md

  As normally when we develop app, we use several open source libraries.
 So this property list based UI library will help to easily integrate to showcase them in part of the app.

+ The UI is table view with 2 sections.
+First section contains the list of libraries details ( name, url, license ).
+And the second section contains the licenses name and urls.

  <p align="center">
     <img src="preview.gif" width="320" alt="Licenses Preview" />
 </p>